Robbery in Company

 • You were in company.

-Stealing involves you taking and carrying away property that belonged to another person with the intention to permanently deprive the owner of that property.
-The taking was done without the consent of the owner.
+Stealing involves taking and carrying away property that belonged to another person with the intention of permanently depriving the owner of that property.
+The taking was done without the owner’s consent.

-Claim of Right is a defence to a Robbery in company charge.
+Claim of Right is the main defence to a robbery in company charge.
 A person will have a claim of right where they possess a genuine belief that they have a bona fide claim of right to certain money or property taken.
-If you believed you were entitled to take the property it does not matter that you did not believe you were entitled to take it in the manner you did.
+If you believed you were entitled to take the property, it does not matter that you did not believe you were entitled to take it in the manner you did.
 A robbery charge will fail because you cannot steal your own property.

 Pleading Guilty